SURVEY REPORT NOW AVAILABLE

-SEAT is conducting a survey to learn more about how persons living outside the United States experience US taxation and banking policies.
+SEAT has conducted a survey to learn more about how persons living outside the United States experience US taxation and banking policies.

-The survey will enable SEAT to better educate policymakers in the United States and around the world, the media, and the public more generally about the experiences persons living outside the United States have with respect to such policies.
+The survey will enable SEAT and other advocates to better educate policymakers in the United States and around the world, the media, and the public more generally, about the experiences persons living outside the United States have with respect to such policies.

 SEAT is an international not-for-profit association based in France.
 SEAT’s purpose is to end the taxation by the United States of the worldwide income of persons who are tax residents of another country.
 These policies affect many different kinds of residents of other countries: American expatriates, American emigrants, Accidental Americans, green card holders, and, for each kind, their families.
 The policies also affect the countries where they live.
 The policies have caused many to give up their US citizenship.